 Hit counters were another issue.
 I wanted to see what pages were more popular than what, despite advice such as "Why advertise your page is getting no traffic?"
 When geocities went, obviously they took their counter data with them.
 The counters running at the foot of each Connexus page first went out of date when the company changed its net address, before eventually going out of business even as I was noting down my data.
 Looking back on surviving data....
 One particular page once had 119 USA hits to 96 Australian.
 A year later, it was 93 USA hits to 491 Australian.
 So the USA version of the page must have had at least 26 negative hits!
 So, any statistics are better than none, right?
 All the same, I do not think I will bother with page counters again.

 Nor will I bother with guest books, either.
 Every so often, the contents would vanish, or the link would become invalid.
 I would start a new guestbook.
 It would act up similarly.
 Another guestbook, and one day I realised it contained the comments of the first guestbook.
 Who knew where the new comments went, and what was going on, I have no idea.

 It has come to my attention that I am not aging backwards.
-Since starting this page I have started going grey at the edges, (which was not too bad at first, but now it is starting to show on photographs).
-I am also developing lines in my face.
-This is not totally unexpected, but a couple of vertical lines above my nose are making it look like I am frowning even when I am not.
-I mention all this just for the purpose of going on record that I am not in favour of it, and intend to complain about the state of affairs as soon as I figure out the who and how.
+Since starting this page I have began going grey at the edges, which was not too bad at first, but then it started to show on photographs.
+Eventually my sideburns went unmistakably white!
+I mention all this just to go on record that I am not in favour getting older, and intend to complain about the state of affairs as soon as I figure out the who and how.